If you have a combination of technical and customer services skills and enjoy helping people, a career as a dispensing optician could be for you

-Working hours are usually 9am to 6pm.
-Dispensing opticians generally work between 35 and 40 hours a week, Mondays to Saturdays, with one day off in the week.
+Working hours are usually 9am to 6pm, although large multiple-chain stores are sometimes open during the evenings.
+You'll typically work between 35 and 40 hours a week, Mondays to Saturdays, with one day off in the week.
 Many practices are also open on Sundays and bank holidays, so weekend work is common.

-Part-time and temporary locum work is sometimes available after qualification.
+Part-time and temporary locum work is sometimes available.

-To qualify as a dispensing optician you must complete and pass a three-year course of studying dispensing optics at a training institution approved by the General Optical Council (GOC).
+To qualify as a dispensing optician you must pass a three-year course of study in ophthalmic dispensing at a training institution approved by the GOC.
 These are:

 There are three modes of study to choose from:

-Trainees must pass all parts of the professional qualifying examinations, which are run by ABDO in conjunction with the training establishments, and then register with the GOC and become ABDO members.
-You will then be a Fellow of ABDO (FBDO).
+You must also pass all parts of the professional qualifying examinations, which are run by the Association of British Dispensing Opticians (ABDO) in conjunction with the training establishments.

-Relevant pre-entry experience is desirable as many individuals who enter the profession already have experience working in an optical environment through holding relevant positions such as optical assistants, receptionists or sales assistants.
+New entrants to the profession may have experience working in an optical environment in roles such as optical assistant, receptionist or sales assistant.

-The majority of dispensing opticians are employed by the large multiple chains or independent practices.
-There are also a large number of dispensing opticians who are self-employed or in partnerships.
+The majority of dispensing opticians work in high street outlets for large, multiple-chain optician stores or for independent practices.
+There are also a number of dispensing opticians who are self-employed or in partnerships.

-There are a limited number of opportunities to teach as optical course lecturers with further and higher education institutions offering training courses for opticians.
+There are a limited number of opportunities to teach at a GOC-approved training institution.

 Look for job vacancies at: